 These small dogs are the perfect active companions for adults and kids.
-Generally, the beagle cross is easy to love but since it is part hound, it can also be stubborn.
+Generally, the Beagle cross is easy to love but since it is part hound, it can also be stubborn.
 They have a great sense of smell which serves as their most important compass through life.
-Beagles are also a very old dog breed!
-Fortunately, this article will provide you with all the necessary information regarding the beagle cross!
+This article will provide you with all the necessary information regarding the Beagle cross!

 Beagles are great dogs.
 They are gentle and very funny.
 Pet parents usually characterize them as clown dogs because they will make you laugh.
 However, you should know that there is a dark side to them as well!
 They are often very naughty.
 Beagle lovers usually spend a lot of time trying to train their dogs.
 Fortunately, food treats are great to make Beagles somewhat disciplined.

 This dog breed needs early socialisation.
-A beagle cross puppy demands exposure to different people, places, sounds, and experiences.
-This is crucial when they are young.
-Also, socialisation ensures that your beagle cross puppy grows up to be a mature dog.
+A Beagle puppy demands exposure to different people, places, sounds, and experiences.
+This is crucial when they are young, as it ensures that your Beagle grows up to be a mature, well-behaved adult.

 There are some health problems that affect this particular breed: